Thomas2196/OpenGL-Hello-Window/README.md

 # OpenGL-Hello-Window
-Startup OpenGL environnement to show basic window
+Startup OpenGL environnement to display a basic window